Fighting For Justice After Sexual Harassment

 What Are Legal Definitions Of Sexual Harassment?

-Sexual harassment may consist of unwelcome advances, requests for sexual favors, or physical touching of a sexual nature.
+Sexual harassment may consist of unwelcome advances, requests for sexual favors or physical touching of a sexual nature.
 The United States Equal Employment Opportunity Commission (EEOC) includes in its definition: “and other verbal or physical harassment of a sexual nature.”
+Other examples it cites include:

 - Harassing words or actions from supervisors, co-workers or other people in a workplace, such as salespeople or customers